-- 1. The purpose of this report is to consider the proposals of the Cabinet regarding: - the Housing Revenue Account (HRA) budget for 2015/16 in the light of the latest government announcements on housing finance and our latest spending and resource assumptions. - a revised HRA budget for 2014/15. - a revised capital expenditure budget for the improvement and programmed maintenance of the Council's housing stock for 2015/16 to 2018/19 and set a new budget for 2019/20. - a revised capital expenditure budget for the improvement and programmed maintenance of the Council's housing stock for 2014/15. - the Medium Term Financial Strategy and 30 Year Business Plan for the HRA.
+- 1. The purpose of this report is: - To set a rent increase for council homes. - To review rents for garages, garage plots and access agreements. - To set charges for sundry services. - To set the Housing Revenue Account (HRA) budget for 2015/16 in the light of the latest government announcements on housing finance and our latest spending and resource assumptions. - To set a revised HRA budget for 2014/15. - To revise the capital expenditure budget for the improvement and programmed maintenance of the Council's housing stock for 2015/16 to 2018/19 and set a new budget for 2019/20. - To set a revised capital expenditure budget for the improvement and programmed maintenance of the Council's housing stock for 2014/15. - To approve the Medium Term Financial Strategy and 30 Year Business Plan for the HRA.